Australia upsets Denmark to earn 1st qualification to knockout round since 2006 | CBC Sports

 Australia upsets Denmark to earn 1st qualification to knockout round since 2006

-Socceroos beat Danes 1-0; France tops Group D despite 1-0 loss to Tunisia
+Argentina, Poland advance from Group C; France tops Group B despite loss to Tunisia

 Australia advanced to the round of 16 at the World Cup, beating favoured Denmark 1-0 Wednesday on Mathew Leckie's 60th-minute goal.